-Alongside all XMM-Newton scientific data products and observation-related information, three high-level catalogues or
+Alongside all XMM-Newton scientific data products and observation-related information, high-level catalogues and

 XSA user interface or downloaded from the links below: